Who We Are:

 - Commitment to uphold Summit’s values, belief that all children deserve a rigorous and equitable education that prepares them for college and for life

-- Teaching Credential in California or another US State (or a commitment to obtain a credential by completing an educator preparation program within 2 years of starting at Summit)
+- Teaching Credential in Washington or another US State (or a commitment to obtain a credential by completing an educator preparation program within 2 years of starting at Summit)

 - Bachelor’s Degree (a Master’s Degree in Education is preferred but not required)

 - Teaching experience in your subject preferred but not required